WouterSpekkink/SquinkyVCV/docs/vco-optimizaton.md

 Most of this was relatively easy, as we had a lot of the necessary code already from other Squinky Labs modules.
 It did turn out that our exponential lookup table wasn’t accurate enough for us, so we spent a lot of time making and testing a better one.

-## What we did to Fun VCO-1
+## What we did to Fundamental VCO-1

 VCO-1 already had some optimization.
 Although the waveform generation runs for all waveforms the decimation filters are only run for outputs that are connected.
 The decimation filters are the same ones used by the VCV Rack audio engine, so we assumed they are linear phase FIR filters, as is customary for high quality sample rate conversion.

 But, since this is an oversampling VCO, the waveform generation is running at 16X sample rate.
 Any extra work in this “inner loop” is going to be magnified by 16.

 That said, our experiments showed few surprises.

-* Since cosf is called all the time in the 16X waveform generation loop, it was a no-brainer to replace it with the same sin lookup table used in most of our modules.
+* Since cosf() is called all the time in the 16X waveform generation loop, it was a no-brainer to replace it with the same sin lookup table we use in most of our modules.
 Likewise, we made sure that cosf is only called if the SIN output is connected.
-* Again, it was worthwhile getting rid of the powf call, although the gain was not as significant as with EvenVCO, since VCO-1 just uses so much more CPU.
+* The powf() call is also slow and it was worthwhile getting rid of the powf call, although the gain was enormous since powf is only called once per sample.
-* As with EvenVCO, we made sure that the waveform generation is only done for waveforms that are connected.
+* We refactored the inner loop to make sure that the waveform generation is only done for waveforms whose output is patched.
 * The decimation filters use a lot of CPU, so we replaced the stock ones with simple 6-pole butterworth lowpass filters.
 * It would of course save CPU to reduce the oversampling rate, but we did not want to decrease the quality.

 Again, most of the software required was already in the code-base for our other modules.
 The one thing that was difficult here was devising test software to measure the aliasing.
 We wanted to be sure that our faster decimation filters were not increasing the level of aliasing.
+While this new alias test is not perfect, it did give us confidence that we were not increasing the aliasing with our substituted filters.

 ## Results

 Before and after:

-* EvenVCO, all outputs: 59.9 -> 26.8 (X2.4)
-* EvenVCO, even output: 59.9 -> 20.0 (X3)
-* EvenVCO, sawtooth: 59.9 -> 14.2 (4.2)
 * Fundamental VCO-1, all outputs patched, digital: 798 -> 187.8 (X4.2)
 * Fundamental VCO-1, saw only, digital: 489 -> 83.7 (X5.8)
 * Fundamental VCO-1, saw only, analog: 270 -> 83 (X2.3)